hemahemapathi/Project-Management-Tool---Frontend/README.md

  3. LOGIN INSTRUCTIONS :

      Please follow the login instructions below based on your role in the system:

-       # For Managers:
+       For Managers :

        -   Use the format: yourname@manager.com

         Example: If your name is John, your email should be john@manager.com

-      # For Team Members :
+       For Team Members :

       -  Use the format: yourname@example.com